 Issues around attention

-Problems with concentration, short attention span, getting distracted, finding it hard to follow instructions, losing things or not being organised
+Difficulty with concentration, short attention span, getting distracted, finding it hard to follow instructions, misplacing things or not being organized.

 Issues around hyperactivity

-Struggling to sit still, finding it hard to keep sitting down, fidgeting and moving a lot, talking or making noises, fiddling with things.
+Finding it hard to sit still, struggling to keep sitting down, fidgeting and moving a lot, talking or making noises, fiddling with things.

 Issues around impulsiveness

-Interrupting other people, finding it hard to wait their turn, doing things or saying things without thinking through the consequences, having a reduced sense of danger.
+Interrupting other people, finding it hard to wait their turn, doing things or saying things without thinking through the consequences, having a diminished sense of danger.

-Children with ADHD find it really hard to control their behaviour and have problems concentrating.
+Children with ADHD find it really hard to control their behaviour and have difficulty concentrating.
 They may do things without considering the consequences, and then get into trouble.
-They may have problems at school because they cannot concentrate on their work, (whatever their level of intelligence) and they can have friendship problems if they are not able to listen to their peers or wait their turn.
+They may have issues at school because they cannot concentrate on their work, (whatever their level of intelligence) and they can have friendship problems if they are not able to listen to their peers or wait their turn to speak.